Spider mites in wheat and corn

 Quick Facts

-• Spider mites are tiny arachnids that have eight legs as adults, six in early immature stages.
+• Spider mites are tiny arachnids that have four pairs of legs as adults and six in early immature stages.

-• Brown wheat mite and Banks grass mite can infest wheat, and the Banks grass mite can also be a pest of corn.
+• The brown wheat mite (Petrobia latens) and Banks grass mite (Oligonychus pratensis) can infest wheat, and the Banks grass mite can also attack corn.

-• These mites can use wild and cultivated plants other than wheat as hosts.
+• These mites also can use wild and cultivated plants other than wheat as hosts.

 brown wheat mite adult